Customizing configuration and calibration files

 You might want to consider customizing your device if either/both of these situations apply:

-- You are routinely changing the Open Colorimeter default settings on start-up
+• You are routinely changing the Open Colorimeter default settings on start-up

-- You want to customize the list of tests in the Menu such as adding your own custom calibrations or those of other community members
+• You want to customize the list of tests in the Menu such as adding your own custom calibrations or those of other community members

 These customizations can be done by editing two files, configuration.json and calibration.json, which are located on the device.
-Both of these files use the JSON (JavaScript Object Notation) file format which is a human-readable open standard for data interchange.

-To access the configuration.json and calibration.json files:
+Accessing the configuration.json and calibration.json files

-- Plug your Open Colorimeter into a PC using a USB cable (included with the instrument) and turn it on.
+• Plug your Open Colorimeter into a PC using a USB cable (included with the instrument) and turn it on.

-- The device should show up as a flash drive named CIRCUITPY on your computer.
+• The device should show up as a flash drive named CIRCUITPY on your computer.
 If you open this drive you should the two files, configuration.json and calibration.json

 The configuration.json file